flashbots/suave-specs/specs/rigil/mevm.md

 Domain specific services which seek to be used by SUAVE must implement the methods in this namespace.
 More details will be expanded in future iterations.

+## Precompiles

+### `IsConfidential`

+Implementation (link-to-github-or-other-source)

+Address: `0x42010000`

+Determines if the current execution mode is regular (on-chain) or confidential.
+Outputs a boolean value.

+### `ConfidentialInputs`

+Implementation (link-to-github-or-other-source)

+Address: `0x42010001`

+Provides the confidential inputs associated with a confidential computation request.
+Outputs are in bytes format.

+### `ConfidentialStore`

+Implementation (link-to-github-or-other-source)

+Address: `0x42020000`

+Handles the storage of values in the confidential store.
+Requires the caller to be part of the `AllowedPeekers` for the associated bid.

+### `ConfidentialRetrieve`

+Implementation (link-to-github-or-other-source)

+Address: `0x42020001`

+Retrieves values from the confidential store.
+Also mandates the caller's presence in the `AllowedPeekers` list for the bid.

+### `NewBid`

+Implementation (link-to-github-or-other-source)

+Address: `0x42030000`

+Initializes bids within the ConfidentialStore.
+Prior to storing data, all bids should undergo initialization via this precompile.

+### `FetchBids`

+Implementation (link-to-github-or-other-source)

+Address: `0x42030001`

+Retrieves all bids correlating with a specified decryption condition.

+### `SimulateBundle`

+Implementation (link-to-github-or-other-source)

+Address: `0x42100000`

+Conducts a simulation of the bundle, building a block that includes it.
+Outputs indicate if the apply was successful and the EGP of the resultant block.

+### `ExtractHint`

+Implementation (link-to-github-or-other-source)

+Address: `0x42100037`

+Interprets the bundle data and extracts hints, such as the "To" address and calldata.

+### `BuildEthBlock`

+Implementation (link-to-github-or-other-source)

+Address: `0x42100001`

+Constructs an Ethereum block based on the provided bid.
+The construction follows a specified order.

+### `SubmitEthBlockBidToRelay`

+Implementation (link-to-github-or-other-source)

+Address: `0x42100002`

+Submits a given builderBid to a boost relay.
+Outputs any errors that arise during submission.

+## Precompiles Governance

+Here is a rough outline of the initial governance process for adding precompiles:

+- Discuss the idea in a [forum post](https://collective.flashbots.net/)
+- Open a PR and provide implementation
+- Feedback and review
+- Possibly merge and deploy in the next network upgrade